imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 It could be secured using authentication and authorisation using Azure AD for example.
 It does also support whitelisting only secific IP ranges to connect to it.
 But for organisations who wants to disable this public endpoint, they can leverage the private cluster feature.

-AKS supports 4 access options:
+AKS supports 4 access options to the control plane:
 1) public cluster
 2) private cluster
 3) public cluster with API Integration enabled